-As stated in Subsection C above, officers may use reasonable force to conduct lawful detentions during the execution of any premises search warrant.
-Using handcuffs or other restraints is not automatically justified, however, simply because a detention is authorized.
-Rather, using restraints is a use of force that must be supported by the totality of the circumstances.
-Muehler v.
-Mena police had a premises search warrant for weapons and evidence of gang membership that related to a recent drive-by shooting.
+As stated in section 17.17.3 above, officers may use objectively reasonable force to conduct lawful detentions under the Summers doctrine during the execution of a premises search warrant.
+However, using handcuffs or other restraints is not automatically justified simply because a detention is authorized under Summers.
+Instead, using restraints is a use of force that must be objectively reasonable based upon the totality of the circumstances.
+In Muehler v.
+Mena, police had a premises search warrant for weapons and evidence of gang membership that related to a recent drive-by shooting.
 While executing the warrant, police found Mena, who was not a suspect, asleep in one of the bedrooms.
 Mena was handcuffed and detained in the garage with other occupants for two to three hours while agents conducted the search.
 Notably, the occupants of the residence outnumbered the officers assigned to supervise them.
-Relying on the dangerous nature of the crime under investigation, the items sought in the warrant, and the number of persons found on the premises, the Supreme Court held that both the length of Mena's detention and the use of handcuffs were justified.
+Relying on the dangerous nature of the crime under investigation, the items sought in the warrant, and the number of persons found on the premises, the Supreme Court held that both the length of Mena's detention and the use of handcuffs were objectively reasonable.

-9.17.8 Frisking and Searching Persons on the Premises
+17.17.8 Frisking and Searching Persons on the Premises